nanxiaobei/hugo-paper/README.md

 theme = "paper"
 ```

-For more information read the official [guide](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme) of Hugo.
+For more information read the [official guide](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme) of Hugo.

-Check on Hugo themes: https://themes.gohugo.io/hugo-paper/

 ## Config